tkonopka/shrt/inst/doc/messages.md

 msg(action="show")
 ```

-The output from the last command is not empty.
+The output from the last command is now empty.

 &nbsp;
 ## newmsg

-`newmsg` is factory function that creates a new message log.
+`newmsg` creates a new message log/logger.
 For example, we can create a silent log that does not include the call date.

 ```r